-My three daughters each study Mandarin at school as their “mother tongue”, ironically, since no parents or grandparents can speak Chinese.
-The children are essentially bilingual, but for me as their monolingual mother, this means I cannot understand the homework, or help with weekly spelling revision, or even bedtime fun reading.
+Chinese reading pens have been essential for our non-native family in the journey to learning Chinese.
+My three daughters each a fluent in Mandarin, despite no parents or grandparents (or any other family member, nanny or au pair!) speaking the language.
+For me as their monolingual mother, this means I cannot understand the book sthey are reading, their homework, or even help with weekly spelling revision, or even bedtime fun reading.

 - Le Le Reading Pen – for character learning and literacy (for my preschoolers)